-1.15.
-This Safety Guide provides guidance on the predisposal management of all types of radioactive waste (including spent nuclear fuel declared as waste and high level waste) generated at nuclear fuel cycle facilities.
-The waste may be managed at waste management facilities located within larger facilities or at separate, dedicated waste management facilities (including centralized waste management facilities).
-This Safety Guide covers all stages in the lifetime of a waste management facility, including its siting, design, construction, commissioning, operation, shutdown and decommissioning.
-It covers all steps carried out in the management of radioactive waste following its generation up to (but not including) disposal, including its processing (pretreatment, treatment and conditioning), storage and transport.
+1.14 This Safety Guide provides guidance on the predisposal management of all types of radioactive waste (including spent nuclear fuel declared as waste and high level waste) generated at nuclear fuel cycle facilities.
+These waste management facilities may be located within larger facilities or may be separate, dedicated waste management facilities (including centralized waste management facilities).
+This Safety Guide covers all stages in the lifetime of these facilities, including their siting, design, construction, commissioning, operation, shutdown and decommissioning.
+It covers all steps carried out in the management of radioactive waste following its generation up to (but not including) disposal, including its processing (pretreatment, treatment and conditioning).
 It covers radioactive waste generated during normal operation and in accident conditions.
 While the recommendations of this Safety Guide are applicable to the generation and predisposal management of radioactive waste throughout the entire lifetime of the nuclear fuel cycle facility, other operational activities at nuclear fuel cycle facilities are outside the scope of this Safety Guide.
-A classification scheme for radioactive waste and recommendations on its application to the various types of radioactive waste are provided in IAEA Safety Standards Series No. GSG-1, Classification of Radioactive Waste [9].
+A classification scheme for radioactive waste and recommendations on its application to the various types of radioactive waste are provided in Ref.
+[9].

-1.16.
-While storage and transport are included in the definition of predisposal management of radioactive waste, they are not dealt with in detail in this Safety Guide.
-Recommendations on storage of radioactive waste and spent fuel are provided in IAEA Safety Standards Series Nos WS-G-6.1, Storage of Radioactive Waste [10] and SSG-15, Storage of Spent Nuclear Fuel [11].
-Transport of radioactive waste is subject to the requirements of IAEA Safety Standards Series No. SSR-6, Regulations for the Safe Transport of Radioactive Material [12].
+1.15 While storage and transport are included in the definition of predisposal management of radioactive waste, they are not dealt with in detail in this Safety Guide.
+Recommendations on storage of radioactive waste and spent fuel are provided in Refs [10] and [11].
+Transport of radioactive waste is subject to the requirements of Ref.
+[12].
 Spent fuel that is transferred to or destined for reprocessing facilities is not considered radioactive waste.

-1.17.
-This Safety Guide primarily addresses the situations that are typical at facilities for the predisposal management of radioactive waste arising from the nuclear fuel cycle and from facilities that produce medical isotopes from irradiation of nuclear material.
+1.16 This Safety Guide primarily addresses the situations that are typical at facilities for the predisposal management of radioactive waste arising from the nuclear fuel cycle and from facilities that produce medical isotopes from irradiation of nuclear material.
 The operating organization and the regulatory body should adopt a graded approach, taking account of the hazards, the complexity and stage in the lifetime of the facilities and activities, and the characteristics of the waste (see Section 3).